techidaily/site-games-able/source/_posts/choosing-the-champion-of-this-generation-ps5-or-xbox-sx.md

 [The PS5 is backward-compatible](https://www.makeuseof.com/is-ps5-backward-compatible/) with nearly all PS4 titles.
 If you have a PS5 with a disc drive, you can insert your PS4 discs to play those games.
 On any PS5 model, you can access your entire digital library of PS4 games and download them on your PS5.

- However, the[Xbox Series X's ability to play older games](https://www.makeuseof.com/how-to-play-old-xbox-games-on-xbox-series-x/) goes much further.
+ However, the [Xbox Series X's ability to play older games](https://www.makeuseof.com/how-to-play-old-xbox-games-on-xbox-series-x/) goes much further.
 While it's compatible with almost all Xbox One titles, it can also play over 500 Xbox 360 titles and a few dozen original Xbox titles.
 That means you can enjoy many disc-based games you already own, plus catch up on Xbox classics from previous generations.

  On both systems, older games will run better thanks to the more powerful hardware.
 The exact features available depend on the game; Microsoft touts FPS Boost to run older titles at smoother frame rates.